woywoy123/AnalysisG/truth-studies/TruthMatchingStudies/README.md

 - **Figure_4.2a**:
 A plot illustrating the energy distribution of partons contained in jet with multiple top contributions.
 - **Figure_4.3a**:
-A plot of the $\Delta$R distribution between the jet axis and the contributing partons.
+A plot of the $\Delta R$ distribution between the jet axis and the contributing partons.
 - **Figure_4.4a**:
-A heat map of the $\Delta$R between the Jet Axis and the contributing partons as a function of the Parton's energy, where only Gluons are considered.
+A heat map of the $\Delta R$ between the Jet Axis and the contributing partons as a function of the Parton's energy, where only Gluons are considered.
 - **Figure_4.5a**:
-A heat map of the $\Delta$R between the Jet Axis and the contributing partons as a function of the Parton's energy, where Gluons are excluded.
+A heat map of the $\Delta R$ between the Jet Axis and the contributing partons as a function of the Parton's energy, where Gluons are excluded.
 - **Figure_4.1b**:
 A plot illustrating the transverse momentum distribution of truth children matched to jets via the contributing partons for jet with multiple top contributions.
 - **Figure_4.2b**:
 A plot illustrating the energy distribution of truth children matched to jets with multiple top contributions.
 - **Figure_4.3b**:
-A plot of the $\Delta$R distribution between the contributing parton and matched truth child.
+A plot of the $\Delta R$ distribution between the contributing parton and matched truth child.
 - **Figure_4.4b**:
-A plot of the $\Delta$R distribution between the jet axis and matched truth children.
+A plot of the $\Delta R$ distribution between the jet axis and matched truth children.
 - **Figure_4.5b**:
-A heat map of the $\Delta$R between contributing Partons and the matched Truth Child as a function of the Truth Child's energy, where only Gluons are considered.
+A heat map of the $\Delta R$ between contributing Partons and the matched Truth Child as a function of the Truth Child's energy, where only Gluons are considered.
 - **Figure_4.6b**:
-A heat map of the $\Delta$R between contributing Partons and the matched Truth Child as a function of the Truth Child's energy, where Gluons excluded.
+A heat map of the $\Delta R$ between contributing Partons and the matched Truth Child as a function of the Truth Child's energy, where Gluons excluded.
 - **Figure_4.1c**:
 A composite plot of how frequently a given parton symbol occurs within a jet for top merged jets.
 - **Figure_4.2c**: